 Branding can be used as course marking in certain sections.
-Branding will be used in conjunction with other course markings to create a gate, riders must pass between them.
+Branding will be used in conjunction with other course markings to create a gate which riders must pass between.

-Figure 1: Examples of installed gates,
+Examples of installed markers, gates & tape

 0.5: Competition Requirements | return to menu